Sponsored Links

 Since a jellyfish has no backbone (or any bones at all), they are classified as an invertebrate.
 Their alternative name of Cnidaria comes from the Greek word for “stinging nettle” – cnidos.
 Their reputation for danger is apparently long established.

 Jellyfish have tentacles much like a squid, hanging off of their bell-shaped body.
 The tentacles help to capture food and are the source of the stings jellyfish are famous for.
-The arctic lion jellyfish has tentacles up to 100 feet in length.
+The Arctic lion jellyfish has tentacles up to 100 feet in length.
 Others range in length depending on the size and age of the creature.
+For those studying this fascinating subject, oceanography essay writing help can be valuable in ensuring detailed and accurate research is presented effectively.

 Jellyfish stings actually come from a cell that they carry around.
 That cell has a nematocyst inside covered by a lid, which is activated by a sensory hair.
 When anything gets too close and tickles or moves the sensory hair, the lid pops and the nematocyst flies out like a bullet, delivering a sting in seconds.
 Once you have irritated this defensive system, you are in for a sting.